insolar/docs/docs/source/ledger-nano.rst

    .. image:: imgs/nano/ledger-s-create-account-sign.png
       :width: 300px

-   This securely stores the private key on the device.
+   This securely stores the private key on your Ledger Nano.

 #.
 Once signed, the Insolar Wallet displays a wallet validation window.

    .. image:: imgs/mig-test/one-more-thing.png
       :width: 400px

 #.
-Wait for the validation to complete and see the congratulations message.
+Wait for the validation to complete and see the congratulation message.

    .. image:: imgs/nano/ledger-n-congrats.png
       :width: 400px

-Once the Wallet is created, you can manage your XNS with it.
+Once the wallet is created, you can manage your XNS with it.
 Every login and XNS transfer operation requires the associated private key stored on the Ledger Nano, so the device must be connected to confirm these actions.

 .. _log-in-nano: